-PNC Premier Traveler Visa Signature Credit Card: There’s no foreign transaction fee.
-The annual fee is $0 for the first year and $85 after that.
-You get 30,000 bonus miles for spending $3,000 in the first 3 months.
-You also earn 2 miles for every $1 you spend.
+There are 0% foreign transaction fees.
+The annual fee is: $0 intro 1st yr, $85 after.
+You get 30,000 miles bonus for spending $3,000 in the first 3 months.
+You also earn 2 miles per $1 you spend on all qualifying purchases.

 It's the standard 3%.
 Not all cards have it though, especially the travel one (for obvious reasons).
 If I were you, I'd go for that one, especially since it doesn't have an annual fee either, at least for the first year.